sdiehl/stephendiehl.com/posts/category1.md

 general morphisms are a pure abstraction which have structural similarity to functions.

-#### Trivial Categories
+#### Classes of categories

-There are a set of generic categories known as **discrete categories** that are illuminating to look to give concrete examples of categories.
+There are three classes of categories that are studied:

+- **Concrete categories** - Model mathematical structures with structure-preserving mappings between objects.
+Examples: ( **Vec** )

+- **Real world categories** - Model real world systems such as type systems and physical processes.
+Examples: ( **Hask** )

+- **Abstract categories** - Categories studied for relationship to other categories or motivating the discussion of the large scale structure of mathematics.
+Examples: ( **Cat** )

+\

+Four out purposes we'll discuss a small set of **concrete categories** that don't require much knowledge of abstract algebra.

-A **subcategory** is a category contained within another category which also satisfies the category construction.
+THe notion of a **subcategory** is also important, it is a category contained within another category which also satisfies the category construction.

+It is are illuminating to look at the trivial categories , namely categories with small amounts of objects and morphisms to gain a general understanding of their structure even though they are not of much practical interest.

 There are also some simple categories, the simplest being the **Zero** category, which is the category with no objects and no morphisms.